-Based upon the record in this case, the Office respectfully elects not to apply the requirements for a bond in the amount of 100% of the estimate established in the decommissioning plan (adjusted 3% per year for inflation, 20 years into the future after installation), as required by § E(2) (i) of the Town of Lyme Zoning Ordinance.
-The Permittee shall provide decommissioning and site restoration security in amounts meeting the requirements specified in 19 NYCRR §§ 900-2.24 (c), 900-6.6 (b) and 900-10.2 (b).
+Based upon the record in this case, including the stipulation among the Permittee, the Town of Lyme, the Town of Brownville, and the Office dated December 29, 2022 (DMM Item No. 73), the Office respectfully elects not to apply the requirements for a bond in the amount of 100% of the estimate established in the decommissioning plan (adjusted 3% per year for inflation, 20 years into the future after installation), as required by § E(2) (i) of the Town of Lyme Zoning Ordinance.
+The Permittee shall provide decommissioning and site restoration security in amounts meeting the requirements set forth in 19 NYCRR §§ 900-2.24(c), 900-6.6(b) and 900-10.2(b), except as provided for by the stipulation.
+(See Site Specific Condition 6(f))

-2) Operational Noise Limits
+2. Operational Noise Limits

-The Permittee requested limited relief from $\S E(3)$ (i) of the Town of Lyme Zoning Ordinance, to the extent that no discernable difference from existing noise levels at the property line is required.
+The Permittee requested limited relief from § E(3)(i) of the Town of Lyme Zoning Ordinance, to the extent that no discernable difference from existing noise levels at the property line is required.
 This section provides: